coronadoe/pokemon-app/README.md

+## App Info
+This app was developed using Laravel 8, PHP 7.3 and MySql DB.

 ## Set ENV file
 copy and rename the .env.example to .env set the values of your local database to the following variables